devidw/vue-libs/packages/vue-iso/README.md

 </template>
 ```

-In the GUI you can switch between your stories with a single click or show all of them.
+In the GUI you can switch between your stories with a single click or show all
+of them.

+Import your components from the root of your project like `/src/components/Btn.vue`.

 ![](./index.png)